iteleshov/opengenes-mcp/README.md

 The HTTP mode will start a web server that you can access at `http://localhost:3001/mcp` (with documentation at `http://localhost:3001/docs`).
 The STDIO mode is designed for MCP clients that communicate via standard input/output, while SSE mode uses Server-Sent Events for real-time communication.

+**Note:** Currently, we do not have a Swagger/OpenAPI interface, so accessing the server directly in your browser will not show much useful information.
+To explore the available tools and capabilities, you should either use the MCP Inspector (see below) or connect through an MCP client to see the available tools.

 ## Configuring your AI Client (Anthropic Claude Desktop, Cursor, Windsurf, etc.)

 We provide preconfigured JSON files for different use cases: